imixs/imixs-cloud/management/cockroachdb/README.md

 With the new password and the user 'root' you can now login to the Web Frontend.

+### Create a new Admin Account

-To create a new user, run the SQL command:
+To create a new user with admin rights, run the SQL command:

 	$ CREATE USER roach WITH PASSWORD 'YOUR-USER-PASSWORD';
 	$ GRANT admin TO roach;

+### Create a new Database Account

+To create a new user with all rights to a specific database, run the SQL command:

+	$ CREATE USER my_user WITH PASSWORD 'MY-USER-PASSWORD';
+	$ GRANT ALL ON DATABASE my_database TO my_user;
+	$ GRANT ALL ON TABLE * TO my_user;

 ## Create a Database